geosocio/http-serializer/README.md

-# Serialize Response
+# Http Serializer
-Serializes a Controller Response.
+Serializes a Controller Request & Response.

 ## Example
 This controller's response would get serialized into the same format of the